Moving and Intimate: Age of Ava by Melanie Moreland

 Rating: 4.5 out of 5.

-Quick Take: A delightful and loving story that explores independence, (found) family and meaningful connection.
-Yet, it falls short of 5-stars for its repetitive scenes and lack of depth in its climactic reveal.
+The Gist: A delightful and loving story that explores independence, (found) family and meaningful connection.
+Yet, it falls short of 5 stars for its repetitive scenes and lack of depth in its climactic reveal.

 “The boys.”